Frequently Asked Questions About the TOEFL iBT® Test

 - How do I find testing locations and dates?

-Choose an available test date from among 4,500+ testing locations in over 165 countries.
+Choose an available test date from among testing locations around the world.
 Register online, by mail, by phone or in person.

 - Can I take the test in one day?